-To best represent the value of an energy storage project, most developers try to stack, or combine, various revenue streams to more accurately represent the benefits offered to support a reliable electric grid.
+To best represent the value of an energy storage project, most developers try to stack, or combine, various revenue streams to more accurately

+Bear Swamp Pumped Storage Hydropower facility in northern Massachusetts is jointly owned by Brookfield Power and Emera Energy. represent the benefits offered to support a reliable electric grid.
 To further this 'valuing' challenge for energy storage technologies, some grid service benefits are not currently recognized (monetarily) in all RTOs/ISOs (regional transmission organizations and independent system operators), and other services (i.e., grid security benefits) are not valued at all.
-The primary reason for this is that investorowned utilities have been providing these services for 'free' (without adequate compensation) from their existing PSH fleet, only recognizing income from the generation sold.
-This has been tolerated since new PSH has not been built in the US for over 25 years.
-Now that private investors are considering building new PSH, the lack of valuation for these services needs to be modified to a broadly accepted financial model that recognizes the true services provided.
+The primary reason for this is that investor-owned utilities have been providing these services for 'free' (without adequate compensation) from their existing PSH fleet, only recognizing income from the generation sold.
+This has been tolerated since new large-scale PSH has not been built in the U.S. for over 25 years.
+As private investors are considering building new PSH, the lack of valuation for these services needs to be modified to a broadly accepted financial model that recognizes the true services provided